Batch inference and drift detection#

 5 rows × 21 columns

-that compares the drift between the training data and prediction data per feature and features_drift_results
+that compares the drift between the training data and prediction data per feature;

 to show each feature drift score.